Doc No: ISO/IEC JTC1/SC22/WG21/SD-5

 2.5 Meeting Information Distribution

-Meeting sponsors must distribute the meeting information package such that it is a available for discussion at the meeting prior to the one they are sponsoring.
-For example, the package describing the spring 2013 meeting must be available at the fall 2012 meeting.
+Meeting sponsors should distribute the meeting information package such that it is a available for discussion two meetings prior to the one they are sponsoring.
+For example, the package describing the spring 2019 meeting should be available at the summer 2018 meeting.

 The meeting information package should accompany the national member body meeting invitation letter.
 The invitation letter must be sent approximately 5 to 6 months in advance of the sponsored meeting.
 This allows the letter to progress through the national member body (standards organization, e.g., ANSI) where it is eventually sent to the WG21 Convener in time to announce the meeting three to four months in advance as required by ISO/IEC JTC1 rules.